sghaskell/integrations/collectd-memory/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd/img/integration_collectd.png) Memory

-_This is a directory consolidate all the metadata associated with the Memory collectd plugin.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/memory.c)_
+This is a directory consolidate all the metadata associated with the Memory collectd plugin.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/memory.c).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)